bitkeeper-scm/bitkeeper/src/gui/tcltk/tktable/README.txt

    subdirectory.
 These describe the table widget's features and commands in depth.
 If something is confusing, just to try it out.

+6. Python users

+   There is a library/tktable.py wrapper for use with Python/Tkinter.

 THINGS TO WATCH OUT FOR